JustAGhosT/home-lab-setup/README.md

-# Azure HomeLab Setup
+# Multi-Platform HomeLab Setup

-This repository contains scripts and documentation for setting up and managing a comprehensive Azure home lab environment with networking, web hosting, and DNS management capabilities.
+This repository contains scripts and documentation for setting up and managing a comprehensive multi-platform home lab environment with networking, web hosting, and DNS management capabilities across Azure, Vercel, Netlify, AWS, and Google Cloud.

+> **🚀 New User?** Jump straight to the [Quick Start Guide](QUICK-START.md) for the fastest way to deploy your first website!

 ## Overview

-This HomeLab environment is designed to provide a comprehensive learning and testing platform for Azure services, with capabilities for networking, web hosting, and DNS management.
+This HomeLab environment is designed to provide a comprehensive learning and testing platform for multi-cloud services, with capabilities for networking, web hosting, and DNS management across 5 major cloud platforms.
 The setup includes:

+- **Multi-Platform Deployment**: Azure, Vercel, Netlify, AWS, Google Cloud
+- **Intelligent Auto-Detection**: Automatic project type detection and platform selection
+- **Progress Tracking**: Step-by-step deployment progress with visual indicators
+- **AI-Powered Suggestions**: Intelligent repository recommendations
-- Azure Virtual Network with multiple subnets
+- **Azure Virtual Network** with multiple subnets
-- Azure VPN Gateway for secure remote access
+- **Azure VPN Gateway** for secure remote access
-- Azure NAT Gateway for outbound internet connectivity
+- **Azure NAT Gateway** for outbound internet connectivity
-- Website deployment and hosting capabilities
+- **Website deployment and hosting** across all major platforms
-- DNS zone management for custom domains
+- **DNS zone management** for custom domains
-- GitHub repository deployment to Azure
+- **GitHub repository deployment** with AI-powered suggestions
-- PowerShell module for managing the entire environment
+- **PowerShell module** for managing the entire environment
-- Certificate management for secure authentication
+- **Certificate management** for secure authentication
-- Automated testing and CI/CD integration
+- **Automated testing and CI/CD** integration
-- Modular deployment scripts for easy customization
+- **Modular deployment scripts** for easy customization

 ## Architecture